totoro-ming-lin/chiral-network/docs/reputation.md

 - Seeder loses potential payment (self-punishing)
 - Design accepts downloader as "acceptable victim" in this case

-**Why Downloader is Acceptable Victim (for non-delivery):**
-- Pre-transfer reputation check filters most malicious seeders
-- No money at risk (conditional payment)
-- Can retry immediately with different peer
-- Seeder loses more (payment + reputation) for malicious behavior

 **Why Downloader is Protected (from false complaints):**
 - Blockchain provides unforgeable proof of payment
 - False complaints are automatically dismissed with blockchain evidence